 Current-Related Eddy Viscosity Component

-There are four algebraic models for the current-related eddy viscosity: Falconer, parabolic, subgrid, and mixing-length.
-The default turbulence model is the subgrid model, but may be changed in the advanced cards section of the CMS Control (Card) File (.cmcards).
+There are four options for the current-related eddy viscosity: Falconer, Parabolic, Subgrid, and Mixing-Length.
+The default turbulence model is the subgrid model, but may be changed in the advanced cards section of the cmcards file.

 Falconer Equation